Note45/note45/README.md

 ### Hi there 👋, I am [Antonio Lisbôa](https://github.com/Note45)! 😁

 Hello, my name is Antonio Lisbôa and I am a graduating student at [Federal University of Piaui](https://ufpi.br/) graduating with a Computer Science degree.
-I am a full-stack software developer with two years of experience working as a Software Engineer at [Baduk](https://www.baduk.vc/inicio).
+I am a full-stack software developer with two years of experience.
 My technology stack involves Javascript, TypeScript, React, Redux, SASS, Styled-Components, NodeJS, and Express.
 Besides programming, I have an immense interest in films.

 - 🔭 I’m currently researching at the intersection of machine learning and digital image processing with the VIPLab
 - 💬 Brainstorm with me over tech, algorithms, career, music, and films